jinhyunju/nvta/README.md

 transcriptMapper.import_queries(fileQueryInput)
 ```

-3. Execute all queries and export reslts to output file.
+3. Execute all queries and export results to output file.

 ```python
 # execute all queries